Visual Hierarchy in Web Design: How to, Examples & Techniques for 2026

-Good design should be invisible.
-When a website works well, users never think about the design.
-They move through it naturally and find what they need without confusion, thanks to design and visual hierarchy principles that guide their journey.
+Good design should feel effortless.
+When a website works well, people don’t think about the interface.
+They move through it naturally, understand what matters, and find what they need without friction.

 What Visual Hierarchy Really Means